-Non-alcoholic fatty liver disease (NAFLD) is a condition in which fat accumulates in the cells of the liver (hepatocytes).
+MASLD is a condition in which fat accumulates in the cells of the liver (hepatocytes) in an individual who has metabolic disease (e.g., type 2 diabetes or obesity) and who does not drink an excessive amount of alcohol.
 It affects more than 20-30% of adults in North America and is becoming increasingly common.
 Many people with this condition have no symptoms and medical professionals diagnose them as a part of an investigation into the cause of other abnormal lab tests or after they have had imaging of their abdomen for unrelated reasons.
 Over many years, excessive fat in the liver may result in significant damage.
-To help those with the condition, healthcare professionals must identify those at risk and counsel them on ways to address this disease before significant liver damage occurs.
-NAFLD is a treatable condition that individuals can often address with lifestyle modifications.
+To help those with the condition, healthcare professionals must identify those at risk and guide them on ways to address this disease before significant liver damage occurs.
+MASLD is a treatable condition that individuals can often address with lifestyle modifications.

-Development of Fatty Liver
+Development of MASLD

-NAFLD is not a transmissible condition (i.e., it does not

-spread from person to person).
+MASLD is not a transmissible condition (i.e., it does not spread from person to person).
 Rather, it is a condition that occurs most often in individuals who have one or more of the following risk factors for developing the disease:

 - obesity

 - diabetes or pre-diabetes

-- · high cholesterol
+- high cholesterol

-- · high blood pressure
+- high blood pressure

 - sedentary lifestyle

 - the use of certain medications

-The medical community does not yet know exactly why NAFLD affects some people with the above conditions and not others.
-It is also not completely understood why, for some people, fat will accumulate in the liver but not cause significant damage (benign steatosis), whereas in others, it results in significant damage (non-alcoholic steatohepatitis).
+The medical community does not yet know exactly why MASLD affects some people with the above conditions and not others.
+It is also not completely understood why, for some people, fat will accumulate in the liver but not cause significant damage (benign steatosis), whereas in others, it results in significant damage (metabolic dysfunction-associated steatohepatitis, or MASH).

 As the prevalence is very high in Canada, if you have one or more risk factors for the disease, it may be reasonable to discuss with your healthcare provider whether you are a candidate for further testing.
-However, at this time, there are no firm accepted guidelines as to who needs further investigation for this condition, other than those who have unexplained liver enzyme abnormalities.
+However, at this time, there are no accepted guidelines as to who needs further investigation for this condition, other than those who have unexplained liver enzyme abnormalities.